ZhenyeLee/Capstone-Project/README.md

 ## Usage
-If you want to run the program, just run `python run_MonocularDepth.ipynb` on Colab that can directly download small NYU v2 dataset.
+If you want to run the whole program, just run one of `.ipynb` files on Colab that can directly download the entire NYU depth v2 dataset or the KITTI dataset.

 ### Code Structure ###
 #### NYU depth v2 Dataset ####